jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 ### Using environment variables ###

-This is an example on how environment variables are set in the container by adding the following keys to the `jellyfin_vue` definition in [above's](#recommended-using-docker) `docker-compose.yml`:
+This is an example of how environment variables are set in the container by adding the following keys to the `jellyfin_vue` definition in [the above `docker-compose.yml`](#recommended-using-docker):

 ```yaml
 environment: